microplatform-io/platform-router-grpc/README.md

-# Microplatform.IO GRPC Router
+# Micro platform GRPC Router

 ### How to start router

 Certificate that is used here is just example.
-Should be used only for testing.
+Should be used only while testing.

 ```sh
 go get -u github.com/microplatform-io/platform-router-grpc